 The Bagni di Lucca thermal springs have been known since Roman times.
-Frequented by illustrious figures from Matlida of Canossa to Frederick II, and famous since the Middle Ages for the therapeutic qualities of its thermal waters, the Spa has been a popular destination among princes, poets and famous doctors since the Renaissance.
-Eminent scientists and philosophers including Montaigne, Gabriele Falloppio and Francesco Redi described the extraordinary qualities of the waters.
+They were frequented by Matilde of Canossa and Frederick II, and famous since the Middle Ages for the therapeutic properties of their thermal waters.
+During the Renaissance, the they were the preferred destination of princes, poets and famous doctors such as Montaigne, Falloppio and Redi, which described the extraordinary qualities of these waters.

-During the Belle Époque the springs became a favourite haunt for the English, Russians and French, and there were numerous illustrious guests who stayed in Bagni di Lucca and visited the thermal baths: Ouida, Pascoli, Croce, Puccini, Verdi, Mascagni, Queen Margherita of Savoy.
-Many of them wrote of how the springs are a paradise for both the body and the spirit.
+During the Belle Époque, the thermal site was the favourite spot for English, Russians and French people, and there were a lot of illustrious guests who stayed in Bagni di Lucca and visited the thermal baths: Ouida, Pascoli, Croce, Puccini, Verdi, Mascagni, Queen Margherita of Savoy.
+Many of them have written about it, describing it as a paradise both for the body and the spirit.